apache/flink/docs/dev/table/connectors/formats/canal.zh.md

 *Note: please refer to [Canal documentation](https://github.com/alibaba/canal/wiki) about the meaning of each fields.*

 The MySQL `products` table has 4 columns (`id`, `name`, `description` and `weight`).
 The above JSON message is an update change event on the `products` table where the `weight` value of the row with `id = 111` is changed from `5.18` to `5.15`.
-Assuming this messages is synchronized to Kafka topic `products_binlog`, then we can use the following DDL to consume this topic and interpret the change events.
+Assuming the messages have been synchronized to Kafka topic `products_binlog`, then we can use the following DDL to consume this topic and interpret the change events.

 <div class="codetabs" markdown="1">
 <div data-lang="SQL" markdown="1">